chaya-joo/NetHamishpat-backend/README.md

 - **Usage**: Loads environment variables (e.g., API keys, database credentials, secret tokens) from the `.env` file.
 - **Why Python-dotenv?**: Managing sensitive information securely in environment variables is a best practice.
 Python-dotenv simplifies this process by allowing us to store this information outside the codebase in a dedicated configuration file.

-### 8. zeep
+### 7. zeep
-**Zeep is a modern and easy-to-use SOAP client for Python.
+Zeep is a modern and easy-to-use SOAP client for Python.
 It allows for seamless interaction with SOAP-based web services by handling the complexities of the SOAP protocol and converting data between SOAP and Python objects.

-- **Usage: Communicating with SOAP-based web services, sending requests, and handling responses.
+- Usage: Communicating with SOAP-based web services, sending requests, and handling responses.
-- **Why zeep?: zeep simplifies working with SOAP services, making it easier to integrate with legacy systems and services that use the SOAP protocol.
+- Why zeep?: zeep simplifies working with SOAP services, making it easier to integrate with legacy systems and services that use the SOAP protocol.

 ## Installation